salesforce/lwc-rfcs/text/0000-documentation-related-metadata.md

 3. The component has one or more examples.
 4. The component has JSDoc on public members.

-Separate RFCs will be filed for opening up other related documentation features to the platform such as examples, and supporting events, non-component modules, and more.
+Separate RFCs will be filed for opening up other related documentation features to the platform such as examples, events, non-component modules, and more.
-What names and terminology work best for these concepts and why?
-How is this idea best presented?
-As a continuation of existing Lightning Web Components patterns?

-Would the acceptance of this proposal mean the Lightning Web Components documentation must be re-organized or altered?
-Does it change how Lightning Web Components is taught to new developers at any level?

-How should this feature be taught to existing Lightning Web Components developers?

 # Unresolved questions

-As mentioned above, is this the correct format to signify deprecation?
+As mentioned above, is this really the correct format to signify deprecation?